MichaK/leaflet-simple-csv/README.md

 ###leaflet-simple-csv SSL (DRAFT)###
-.
-I've made some changes to this sourcecode from perry so it will be possible to use it with SSL.
+I've made some changes to this sourcecode from perrygeo so it will be possible to use it with SSL.

+open todos:
+* http and https check
+* updates of Leaflet.markercluster, Leaflet.geoCSV
+* different layers

 Simple Leaflet map template for putting points on a map.